A TO Z ONLINE MATERIALS FOR WOMEN IN MUSIC

 http://bmi.com/index2.html

-you want to set to music are under copyright, this is one place to go.
+If you ever want to find out if some words you want to set to music are under copyright, this is one place to go.
+Also, a database of works.

 Brass Music